-ČSOB Factoring has been providing factoring services to its clients for twenty years.
+ČSOB Factoring has been providing factoring services to its clients more than twenty years.
 Thanks to the quality of service still maintains a market share above 20%.
-The volume of receivables assigned to ČSOB Factoring increased by 10% and reached CZK 28.7 bn in 2011.
+In 2012, the volume of receivables assigned to ČSOB Factoring increased by 2.7% and reached CZK 29.5 bn.